6 Ways to Strengthen Your Digital Learning Strategy

 Normally when organizations embark upon a digital learning initiative, it’s important that they gain communications support from the C-suite.

-If that’s the case, consider writing a brief, heartfelt letter to your organization about the digital learning strategy, what is needed to learn and upskill at this time, and available development options (if you’re the CLO).
+If your C-suite can’t manage to join a team meeting, consider writing a brief, heartfelt letter to your organization about the digital learning strategy, what’s needed to learn and upskill at this time, and available development options (if you’re the CLO).
 Or prepare a short draft email and share it with your senior-most leader to send out to the org (if you’re not the CLO).

 Regardless, to help your learners stay focused, tie this communication with recommendation #1 above.
-Direct learners to specific pieces of content and explain why each piece is relevant and timely.
+Direct learners to specific pieces of content and explain why each piece is relevant and timely for them.

 Remember that in a time of crisis, more communication is always better than less.
 A weekly or monthly email from Learning & Development wouldn’t be out of line.

 3. Make leaders into teachers.